maatthc/pnpm-concurrency-test/README.md

 ## Findings

-### Scenario 1 : Empty Virtual Store and Three containers running
+### Scenario 1 : Empty Virtual Store and Five containers running

+✅ Linux: Works without issue.

-🚨 When the Virtual Store is empty (new server/agent) and we have 3 containers running in parallel, at least one of it will fail with an error similar to:
+🚨 MacOS: When the Virtual Store is empty (new server/agent) and we have 3 ou more containers running in parallel, at least one of it will fail with an error similar to:

 ```
 ERROR  EPERM: operation not permitted, open '/.pnpm-store/v3/files/1e/41f385cc153c21c206dd0849f0d4660b119e8782ab1b5d6b91c52bea0dab256c5c3ff0759a19a59285eebc9522de4a326614f5ddf9b2d6ae7015e78566f7c9'